 VAULTS AND DOMES

 Our interior walls are covered with a plaster of earth and water, expertly applied by Jesusita Jimenez and Efren Rodriguez.
-No protection is needed since the walls are inside.
-The color is soothing and glows in certain light.
-One can add plasters with pigments, mica or simple whitewash.
-From adobe architect John Barton in Ojo Caliente, N.M., we learned that walls can be polished by rubbing them in a circular motion with the lids of yogurt containers.
+No protection is needed since the walls are interior, not open to the weather.
+The color of earth is soothing, but one can add plasters with pigments, mica or simple whitewash.
+From adobe architect John Barton of Santa Fe, New Mexico, we learned that walls are polished by rubbing them in a circular motion with lids of yogurt containers.
 No dust falls from the walls, a myth inexplicably perpetuated.

 Our floors are also adobe mixed in varying proportions with linseed oil and turpentine spirits or citrus spirits.
 We use saltillo tile in bathrooms and kitchens only since it is exposed to splashing.
-Tile is hard and less comfortable than adobe underfoot.
+Tile is hard and less comfortable than adobe.

 Beds are built of adobe bricks mortared together and not plastered.
 Storage drawers can be placed under the beds, which are topped with a board on which lies a mattress of foam or magnets.